 While most virtual banks (63% of respondents) consider the “better bank scenario” as highly possible, half of them also see the “distributed bank scenario” and the “new bank scenario” highly possible.
 This suggests that virtual banks in general expect a bigger impact of Fintech innovations on traditional banking services and a more dramatic change in the structure of Hong Kong’s banking industry.

-If you are interested to explore opportunities within Fintech or curious to know more about the industry, don’t hesitate to contact me at +852 3695 5071 or firstname.lastname@example.org for a confidential discussion.Posted 10 months ago
+If you are interested to explore opportunities within Fintech or curious to know more about the industry, don’t hesitate to contact me at +852 3695 5071 or firstname.lastname@example.org for a confidential discussion.Posted about 1 year ago